Charting the Course: The Riveting History of Animation from 2D to 3D

 Introduction to the History of Animation

 Animation, as we know it today, has a rich and vibrant history that spans centuries.
+Today, we are going to go over the history of animation.
 The very term “animation” is derived from the Latin word “anima,” which means “soul” or “life.”
 This is a fitting name as it perfectly encapsulates the essence of Animation, which is to breathe life into static images.
 From the ancient cave paintings that depicted motion to the computer-generated imagery (CGI) of today, the history of Animation is a fascinating journey of creativity, innovation, and technological advancements.

 Believe it or not, the concept of Animation predates the invention of film itself.
 Early forms of Animation were based on optical illusions, such as the Thaumatrope, a toy popular in the 19th century.
 This device was a disk with a different picture on each side, and when spun quickly, the two images appeared to blend into one.
 This principle of persistence of vision laid the foundation for the development of modern Animation.